An expat guide to healthcare and health insurance in Belgium

 What is the best health insurance for expats in Belgium

 The best health insurance in Belgium for one expat might not be the best for you as everyone has different needs and expectations.

-In order to find which one is the best health insurance in Belgium for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Portugal, alongside other parameters.
+In order to find which one is the best health insurance in Belgium for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Belgium, alongside other parameters.

 How much does healthcare cost in Belgium?